 If you have old neighborhood or college friends you haven’t seen for a while, make a point of getting together.
-My family recently got together with old neighborhood friends and it made for a nice evening.
-Visiting and reminiscing can conjure up a good laugh which will likely improve your mood.
-Even though it’s still cold, make the effort to get out of the house and socialize.
+We recently got together with old neighborhood friends, which made for a lovely evening.
+Visiting and reminiscing can conjure a good laugh, likely improving your mood.
+Even though it’s still cold, try to get out of the house and socialize.

 If you made a resolution, evaluate how successful you’ve been.
 If you’ve “fallen off the wagon,” challenge yourself to get back on.
-If your goal is to lose weight before a spring break trip, there’s still time to be successful.
+If your goal is to lose weight before a trip, there’s still time to be successful.
 Don’t give up!
 Any challenge, big or small, can be enough to keep your focus off the snow and cold.

 Did you know cooking spray can make shoveling easier?
 It’s true.
-If you apply cooking spray to your shovel, the snow won’t stick to it.
-To learn about other interesting uses for cooking spray, click here.
+If you apply cooking spray to your shovel, the snow won’t stick.
+To learn about other exciting winter hacks, click here.

 While the temperatures are still cold, daylight is coming back.
 To me, this is awesome.
 My number-one complaint about winter is the darkness.
 Everything else I can deal with.

 Take advantage of the extra daylight and go for a walk or even take a spin on your bike (assuming snow/ice and salt are off the road).
 Added daylight can also help improve your mood.

-Do you have any tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.